 7. Designate a Dedicated Wine Bar and Coffee Station at Home

-The purpose of setting up a home wine and coffee bar is to have everything in one place, eliminating the need to run around gathering wine, glasses, milk, mugs, teaspoons and special coffee syrups to get everyone’s individual orders right.
+The purpose of setting up a home wine bar and coffee station is to have everything in one place, eliminating the need to run around gathering wine, glasses, milk, mugs, teaspoons and special coffee syrups to get everyone’s individual orders right.

 8. Use a Wine and Coffee Cabinet to Keep Things Organised